When I tell people I am a digital marketer, I often take it for granted that they know what I mean.

 Another advantage of digital marketing lies in its ability to be inbound, permission-based and non-intrusive.

 Unlike traditional marketing, where I push my marketing message to the public whether or not people are interested in my services.

 With digital marketing, my audience shows their interest in my services and permit me to market to them by subscribing to my newsletter, liking and following me on various social networks.
 Thus, my audience does not view my marketing message as intrusive.

-You should love digital marketing too since, according to this article, about 40% of the world population lives on the Internet!
+You should love digital marketing too since an estimated 40% of the world population lives on the Internet!
 So why would you look anywhere else for your customers?